AlbertCarreno/AlbertCarreno/README.md

-## Hi, I'm Albert Carreno!
-I am a recent UCLA Statistics and Data Science graduate.
+## Welcome!
+My name is Albert Carreno.
+I'm a recent UCLA Statistics and Data Science graduate.

-I'm currently searching for professional experience and opportunities to apply my data science skills.
-I am very open to work in most industries.
+I am currently searching for professional experience and opportunities to apply my data science skills and am very open to work in most industries.

 ## Featured Projects